Bury Tomorrow: Earthbound (2016–2017)

 While performing at Slam Dunk North 2015, Bury Tomorrow announced that they had just finished working on their fourth full-length album, but did not reveal when it will be released.
 At Reading and Leeds Festival 2015, they debuted the first song from the album.
 On 1 November, they officially released the song, titled "Earthbound" and accompanied by a music video.
 At the same time, the band announced that their fourth album, also titled Earthbound, is set for release worldwide on 29 January 2016 through Nuclear Blast.

 On 9 January 2016, three weeks before the album release, the band released the second single of the album "Last Light" and its corresponding music video.
 On 15 February, Bury Tomorrow signed to UPRAWR Music Publishing.
 On 25 November, nine months after the album release, the band released a music video for the song "Cemetery" and made it as the third and last single of the album.

-In an interview with Dead Press! on 15 April 2017, frontman Dani confirmed that the band had written some of the follow-up to Earthbound and that they plan on recording at some point later in the year.
+In an interview with Dead Press! on 15 April 2017, frontman Daniel confirmed that the band had written some of the follow-up to Earthbound and that they plan on recording at some point later in the year.
 In the same interview, he also disclosed that the band intend to celebrate the tenth anniversary of Portraits in some way once it comes about in 2019.

 Black Flame (2017–2019)

 On 27 October 2017, the band left Nuclear Blast and confirmed their signing with Sony Music and Music For Nations.
 During the months of October and November, the band headlined their "Stage Invasion" tour with metalcore band Loathe as their support act.

 On 13 April 2018, the band released the lead single and title track "Black Flame" along with an accompanying music video.
-That same day, the band revealed the tracklist, album's official artwork and announced that their fifth studio album, the first distributed by the new labels, Black Flame is set for release on 13 July 2018.
+That same day, the band revealed the track list, album's official artwork and announced that their fifth studio album, the first distributed by the new labels, Black Flame, was set for release on 13 July 2018.
 On 1 June, the band released the second single "Knife of Gold" and its corresponding music video.
 On 29 June, two weeks before the album release a music video for the song "The Age" and made it as the third and last single of the album.

 On 14 June 2019, the band announced the deluxe edition of Black Flame which contains the bonus track "Glasswalk" and live versions of three songs from the original album while also released the bonus track "Glasswalk" as a new single of the album.